strongloop/loopback-context/README.md

    [Bluebird](https://www.npmjs.com/package/bluebird) instead.
-- Express middleware chains which contain a "bad" middleware (i.e. one which breaks context propagation inside its function body, in a way mentioned in this doc) especially if called before other "good" ones needs refactoring.
+- Express middleware chains which contain a "bad" middleware (i.e. one which breaks context propagation inside its function body, in a way mentioned in this doc) especially if called before other "good" ones needs refactoring, in order to prevent the context from getting mixed up among HTTP requests.
   See usage below for details.

    Discussion: https://github.com/strongloop/loopback-context/issues/17